takanuva15/MenuClip/README.md

 - To add a certain editor to the "Shift+Insert pasting" list, add its exe filename to the Shift Ins paste list.
 (You must comma-separate each exe.
 Do not use newlines. eg: `mintty.exe,runemacs.exe`)

 ## Contributing
-Contributions are accepted on a case-by-case basis.
-Please check with me before starting work on a PR, especially if it is out-of-scope of this application (eg a rotating clip-paste function which [ClipJump](https://github.com/aviaryan/Clipjump) already does, or something that assigns presets like [this](https://www.autohotkey.com/boards/viewtopic.php?t=65004) already does).
+Please open up an issue if you see a bug.
+Depending on the situation, you can also make PRs, but check with me before starting work on a PR, especially if it is out-of-scope of this application. (eg a rotating clip-paste function which [ClipJump](https://github.com/aviaryan/Clipjump) already does, or something that assigns presets like [this](https://www.autohotkey.com/boards/viewtopic.php?t=65004) already does).

-In addition, if you are not restricted from downloading & running exe files on your computer, you can download [ClipClip](https://clipclip.com/) for Windows, which is a free, full-fledged clipboard manager that serves the same function as MenuClip but with better functionality.
+In addition, if you are not restricted from downloading & running exe files on your computer, you should just download [Ditto](https://ditto-cp.sourceforge.io/) which does the same thing with much better functionality.
+You can also download [ClipClip](https://clipclip.com/) for Windows.
 (If you're on a Mac, you can download [ClipMenu](http://www.clipmenu.com/) which has the same essential features)

 Random: I tried my best to structure the code in OOP-style.